aristocratos/bashtop/README.md

 ~~This will be in a new branch called bashtop-psutil when I'm done with initial testing~~

 This will be integrated in to main version when done and add the possibility to switch between psutil and linux tools for users running linux.

+#### Update

+Work on a complete python port will begin this summer.
+My aim is to keep it compatible with pypy3 for a lot of added efficiency.

+Bash(py)top?

 ## Support and funding